 DatabaseSpy uses asynchronous execution and retrieval when a query is started in the SQL Editor or from within a Design Editor window.
 While the execution is in progress, DatabaseSpy displays a message in the Message window.

-You can choose whether you want to send the SQL that is contained in the active SQL Editor window to the database engine as a whole, or as separate batches.
-The Properties window provides the options SQL Editor should require semicolons and Group statements for execution with for this purpose.
+You can choose whether to send the SQL statements to the database engine as a whole, or as separate batches.
+The Properties window provides the settings SQL Editor should require semicolons and Group statements for execution with for this purpose.

-The Group statements for execution with list provides the following options:
+The setting Group statements for execution with provides the following options:

 •Semicolons: The parser uses semicolons as statement separator.
 Any SQL code that is terminated by a semicolon is considered a statement and sent to the server separately.
 If semicolons are missing from your SQL script, a dialog box may prompt you to add them automatically.